Blog

 VoIP Business Phone Systems

-A VoIP business phone system uses Voice over Internet Protocol (VoIP) technology to transmit voice calls over the internet instead of traditional phone lines.
-Voice signals are converted into digital data, sent over an IP network, and then converted back into audio on the receiving end.
+A VoIP business phone system uses the internet to make voice calls instead of traditional phone lines.
+It converts voice into digital data, sends it over the internet, and converts it back into audio.

 Internet Business Phone Systems

-Internet-based business phone systems are a broad term that refers to any phone system that relies on an internet connection to place and receive calls.
+Internet-based business phone systems are phone systems that use the internet to make and receive calls.
 In practice, most internet-based phone systems use VoIP technology behind the scenes.

 Business IP Phone Systems